DurableDrupal/durabledrupallean/manuscript/X1-durable-drupal-lean-process.md

 **Features will be the basis for themes** (focused sets of sprints or work in progress on the basis of plenty of time for designer creativity and cross-collaboration).

 ### Collaborative Design and Prototype towards Initial MVP

+Once we have features, we can work on design!

 #### Why and what